-ReSolve Asset Management SEZC (Cayman) ("ReSolve"), located at 90 North Church Street Strathvale House, 5th Floor Georgetown, Grand Cayman, Cayman Islands, KY1-9012, serves as futures trading advisor to the Fund and the Subsidiary.
+ReSolve Asset Management SEZC (Cayman), located at 90 North Church Street Strathvale House, 5th Floor George Town, Grand Cayman, Cayman Islands, KY1-9012, serves as futures trading advisor to the Fund and its Subsidiary.
 ReSolve was founded in 2019, and provides commodity-related services to investment advisors, high net worth individuals, and public and private funds.
 ReSolve is registered with the CFTC as a commodity pool operator and as a commodity trading advisor.
 ReSolve is also registered with the Cayman Islands Monetary Authority as a Registered Person under section 5(4) and schedule 4 of the Securities Investment Business Law (as revised and amended) of the Cayman Islands.
-ReSolve became registered a commodity pool operator and as a commodity trading advisor registered with the NFA in 2020.
-As of July 31, 2023, ReSolve had approximately \$379.2 million in assets under management.
+ReSolve became registered as a commodity pool operator and as a commodity trading advisor registered with the NFA in 2020.
+As of March 31, 2025, ReSolve had approximately \$703 million in assets under management.

-ReSolve is responsible for the day-to-day management of the Fund's (and the Subsidiary's) commodities portfolio, including determining the Instruments to be purchased and sold by the Fund and the Subsidiary, subject to the supervision of the Adviser and the Board.
+ReSolve is responsible for the day-to-day management of the Fund's (and its Subsidiary's) bitcoin and gold futures portfolio, including determining the investments to be purchased and sold by the Fund and its Subsidiary, subject to the supervision of the Adviser and the Board.

-For its services as futures trading advisory, ReSolve is entitled to receive a fee from the Adviser, which fee is calculated daily and payable monthly, at an annual rate of 0.04% of the Fund's average daily net assets.
+For its services as futures trading advisor, ReSolve is entitled to receive a fee from the Adviser, which fee is calculated daily and payable monthly, at an annual rate of 0.04% of the average daily net assets of the Fund.
 However, as a "Fund Sponsor," Newfound may automatically waive all or a portion of its futures trading advisory fee.
 See "Fund Sponsors" below for more information.

 ReSolve serves as futures trading advisor to the Fund, pursuant to a futures trading agreement between the Adviser and ReSolve (the "Trading Agreement").
-ReSolve also serves as futures trading advisor to the Subsidiary, pursuant to a futures trading agreement among the Adviser, ReSolve and the Subsidiary (the "Subsidiary Trading Agreement").
+ReSolve also serves as futures trading advisor to the Subsidiary, pursuant to a futures trading agreement among the Adviser and ReSolve (the "Subsidiary Trading Agreement").
 ReSolve does not receive additional compensation for services to the Subsidiary.
 Each of the Trading Agreement and the Subsidiary Trading Agreement was approved by the Board.